Privacy statement

 Your privacy complaint should:

-- include a contact address so that we can reply
+• include a contact address so that we can reply (an email address is sufficient)

 In order to properly and efficiently respond to your privacy complaint you should ensure that your complaint contains sufficient information to enable the QPC to understand the nature of your complaint, the impact it has had on you, and what outcome you are seeking.